 - Standardized testing: GMAT, GRE, EA

 - School visits: $550 per school

 One year before applying ▼

 As you identify your favorite programs, connect with admissions officers.
 Let them know you’re interested.
-Ask intelligent questions and demonstrate knowledge and enthusiasm.
-It can make a difference in the long run.
+Ask intelligent questions and demonstrate knowledge and enthusiasm as it can make a difference in the long run.

 As you prepare your application, take your time.
 Plan to take two to three months to write the essays and collect the information you need.
 This may be your one chance to make an impression on the admissions committees.
 Make it count.

-Reconnect with your references and recommenders before you submit your application.
+Reconnect with your references before you submit your application.
 They’re doing you a favor by sharing their perspective.
-It is important to keep them in the loop before, during and after your application.
+It is important to keep them in the loop before, during and after you submit your application.

 Finally, research financial assistance.
-Although The Consortium fellowship covers tuition and required fees for MBA studies, you will have other additional expenses along the way.
-Be sure you fill out the FAFSA and have a conversation with the financial services departments at your chosen schools to make business school more affordable.
+Although The Consortium Fellowship covers up to full tuition and required fees for MBA studies, you will have other additional expenses along the way.
+Be sure you fill out the FAFSA form and have a conversation with the financial services departments at your chosen schools to help make business school more affordable.